sloth143chunk/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Analysis of Kickstarter campaigns to assess trends
 ![Outcomes Based on Launch Data]
-Outcomes Based on Launch Data.png
+./Outcomes Based on Launch Data.png